What is celery?

 People who suffer from the conditions above may benefit from reduced symptoms with the consumption of celery.
 However, researchers say that these are just beliefs at the moment based on the celery content of various vitamins and minerals that were previously discussed in the article, but nothing has actually been backed up by studies (Butler, 2017).

 Despite celery being such a rich source of benefits, there are some negatives that you should know about.
-Celery may cause a severe allergic reaction which can lead to fatal anaphylactic shock (Nordqvist, 2017).
+Celery may cause a severe allergic reaction.
+People who are allergic to celery may experience symptoms like fatal anaphylactic shock (Nordqvist, 2017).
 According to Mayo Clinic, Anaphylactic shock can be deadly, it can occur after you have been exposed to an allergic reaction.
 Your immune system begins to release a flood of chemicals which causes you to go into shock, your blood pressure will drop suddenly and airways may narrow which can block your breathing.

 Food, J. (2013).
 Antihypertensive effect of celery seed on rat blood pressure in chronic administration.
 J Med Food, [online] 16(6), pp.558-63.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/23735001 [Accessed 15 Aug.
 2019].